CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Canonicalness

 CFLOBDDs are a canonical representation of functions over Boolean arguments, i.e., each decision tree with $2^{2^k}$ leaves is represented by exactly one isomorphism class of level-$k$ CFLOBDDs.
+(The notion of isomorphism of CFLOBDDs was introduced in \footnoteref{CFLOBDDEquality}.)

-\begin{theorem} If $C_1$ and $C_2$ are level-$k$ CFLOBDDs for the same Boolean function over $2^k$ Boolean variables, and $C_1$ and $C_2$ use the same variable ordering, then $C_1$ and $C_2$ are isomorphic. \end{theorem}
+\begin{theorem}[Canonicity] If $C_1$ and $C_2$ are level-$k$ CFLOBDDs for the same Boolean function over $2^k$ Boolean variables, and $C_1$ and $C_2$ use the same variable ordering, then $C_1$ and $C_2$ are isomorphic. \end{theorem}

-To prove this theorem, we must establish that three properties hold: \begin{enumerate} \item Every level-$k$ CFLOBDD represents a decision tree with $2^{2^k}$ leaves. \item Every decision tree with $2^{2^k}$ leaves is represented by some level-$k$ CFLOBDD. \item No decision tree with $2^{2^k}$ leaves is represented by more than one level-$k$ CFLOBDD (up to isomorphism). \end{enumerate} The proof that CFLOBDDs are a canonical representation of Boolean functions is in Appendix~\sectref{canonical-proof}.
+To prove this theorem, we make use of \obsref{DecisionTreesRepresentBooleanFunctions}, and argue not in terms of Boolean functions but in terms of \emph{representations} of Boolean functions---specifically, we relate two kinds of Boolean-function representations \begin{itemize} \item the decision tree $T_B$ for a Boolean function $B$, using some fixed, but otherwise unspecified, variable ordering Ord, and \item the CFLOBDD for $B$, again using variable ordering Ord. \end{itemize} By \obsref{DecisionTreesRepresentBooleanFunctions}, we use $T_B$ as a stand-in for $B$, thereby avoiding having to talk about $B$ itself.
+In particular, we must establish that three properties hold: \begin{enumerate} \item Every level-$k$ CFLOBDD represents a decision tree with $2^{2^k}$ leaves. \item Every decision tree with $2^{2^k}$ leaves is represented by some level-$k$ CFLOBDD. \item No decision tree with $2^{2^k}$ leaves is represented by more than one level-$k$ CFLOBDD (up to isomorphism). \end{enumerate} The proof that CFLOBDDs are a canonical representation of Boolean functions is in Appendix~\sectref{canonical-proof}.

 We already showed that Obligation~\ref{Obligation:1} is satisfied in \sectref{CFLOBDDOperationalSemantics}.

 Obligation~\ref{Obligation:2} is established by showing that there is a recursive procedure for constructing a level-$k$ CFLOBDD from an arbitrary decision tree with $2^{2^k}$ leaves (i.e., of height $2^k$)---see Construction \ref{Constr:DecisionTreeToCFLOBDD} in Appendix~\sectref{canonical-proof}.
 In essence, the construction shows how such a decision tree can be folded together to form a CFLOBDD that represents the same Boolean function.
 The construction ensures that the structural invariants are obeyed.